-My child will start Kindergarten in....
+My child will start Kindergarten in Registrations Open

-Registrations Open....

-2018 Term 4, 2016

-2019 Term 4, 2017

-2020 Term 4, 2018
+2021 Term 1, 2020

+2022 Term 1, 2021

+2023 Term 1, 2022

 To register your child, you must go to the school office, where your details will be recorded.
-You will be given an "Application for Enrolment" form, which must be completed and returned to the office.
+You will be given an "Application for Enrolment" form, which must be completed and returned to the office in order for your child to attend the Little Dragons program.